Human papillomavirus (HPV) refers to a group of viruses.

 If you’re already pregnant, HPV shouldn’t affect your pregnancy.
-Passing the virus or genital warts is unlikely during pregnancy or delivery.
+Transmitting the virus or genital warts is unlikely during pregnancy or delivery.

-If this happens, your doctor will likely recommend a cesarean delivery.
+If this happens, your clinician will likely recommend a cesarean delivery.

 Having HPV doesn’t mean you’ll develop cancer.
-Oftentimes, the condition will clear without ever causing genital warts or other complications.
+Often, the condition will clear without ever causing genital warts or other complications.

-If your provider detects abnormal cells, they can perform an HPV test to determine whether you have HPV and, if you do, whether it’s a “high-risk” strain.
+If a clinician detects abnormal cells, they can perform an HPV test to determine whether you developed HPV and, if you have, whether it’s a higher risk strain.

-Yes, and this can happen in a number of ways.
+Yes, and this can happen in several ways.
 For example:

 - You may have multiple strains of HPV at once.